Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/Index.md

 # Orchard training guidelines

-The following guidelines serve as a base for [Orchard trainings](http://orcharddojo.net/orchard-training) and you're welcome to hold your own Orchard training using these guidelines.
+The following guidelines serve as a base for Orchard 1.x trainings (the [Orchard Dojo website](http://orcharddojo.net/training) is for Orchard Core only) and you're welcome to hold your own Orchard training using these guidelines.

 ## Training methodologies